pipauwel/IFCtoRDF/README.md

 ***Note: this project is no longer actively maintained.
-For more information about IFC, please contact BuildingSMART International.***

-***Note: this project is no longer actively maintained.
-For more information about IFC, please contact BuildingSMART International.***

-***Note: this project is no longer actively maintained.
-For more information about IFC, please contact BuildingSMART International.***

-***Note: this project is no longer actively maintained.
+It is archived and read-only.
 For more information about IFC, please contact BuildingSMART International.***